-Every rose left uncut will eventually produce a hip but some will appear in the summer and others later in the autumn depending on species.
-To my knowledge all rose hips are edible, though some varieties have better flavor than others.
+Every rose left uncut will eventually produce a hip but some will appear in the summer and others later in the autumn depending on the species.
+To my knowledge, all rose hips are edible, though some varieties have better flavor than others.
 While a lot of people are familiar with making rosehip syrup, it takes a lot of sugar to make it.
 For a healthier alternative, simply dry rose hips for tea.

-Rose-hip tea is rich in natural Vitamin C
+Rose-hip Tea is Rich in Vitamin C

-The Japanese rose (Rosa rugosa) is another common rose that produces edible and gigantic hips.
-Literally four or five times the size of a dog rose hip.
+The Japanese rose Rosa rugosa is another common rose that produces edible and gigantic hips.
+Literally four or five times the size of a dog rosehip.
 You can often find them growing in municipal plantings here on the Isle of Man.
 I like to err on the cautious side and try to remove as much from inside these hips as possible before drying them.

-Drying Rose-hips for Tea
+Drying Rose Hips for Tea

 Food Dehydrator Method

-Air drying Rose Hips
+Air Drying Rose Hips

 There are two ways of air-drying rose hips.
 If the weather is warm and dry you can first clean the hips and spread them on waxed paper or screens.
 The sun can dry smaller hips or pieces of hips in as little as a day.
 If they’re not completely dry, take the hips inside overnight and put them out again the next day.
 If you have a greenhouse or polytunnel you can dry them inside and leave them in overnight.